Acupuncture for Endometriosis: Research

 About the Author:

-Dr. Grace Jones (BHSc.Acu) is the founder and primary practitioner at Acupuncture with Grace.
-Grace is passionate about working in the areas of fertility, IVF support, pregnancy, and gynaecological conditions.
+Dr. Grace Jones (BHSc.Acu) is the founder and primary practitioner at Bloom Chinese Medicine and has been in full time practice since early 2014.
+Grace is passionate about working in the areas of fertility, IVF support, pregnancy, and gynaecological (women's health) conditions.
 She is highly trained in these areas and is comprehensively trained in the highly effective Fertile Life Method.
-Grace is also passionate about improving women’s health and the myriad of conditions that can occur such as endometriosis, polycystic ovarian syndrome, dysmenorrhea, amenorrhea and pelvic pain, among others.
+Grace is also passionate about improving women’s health and the myriad of conditions that can occur such as endometriosis, polycystic ovarian syndrome (PCOS), hormonal imbalances, dysmenorrhea (period pain), amenorrhea and pelvic pain, among others.
 Learn more about Grace here.